Factions in the Democratic Party (United States): Conservatives

+During his tenure, former Senator Joe Manchin was described by political analysts as the Senate Democratic Caucus's most conservative member.

 The conservative coalition was an unofficial coalition in the United States Congress bringing together a conservative majority of the Republican Party and the conservative, mostly Southern wing of the Democratic Party.
 It was dominant in Congress from 1937 to 1963 and remained a political force until the mid-1980s, eventually dying out in the 1990s.
 In terms of Congressional roll call votes, it primarily appeared on votes affecting labor unions.
 The conservative coalition did not operate on civil rights bills, for the two wings had opposing viewpoints.
 However, the coalition did have the power to prevent unwanted bills from even coming to a vote.
 The coalition included many committee chairmen from the South who blocked bills by not reporting them from their committees.
 Furthermore, Howard W. Smith, Chairman of the House Rules Committee, often could kill a bill simply by not reporting it out with a favorable rule and he lost some of that power in 1961.
 The conservative coalition was not concerned with foreign policy as most of the Southern Democrats were internationalists, a position opposed by most Republicans.

 Today, conservative Democrats are generally regarded as members of the Democratic Party who are more conservative than the national political party as a whole.
 The Blue Dog Coalition was originally founded as a group of conservative Democrats.
-After reaching a peak of 59 members in 2008, the caucus was decimated following the 2010 election, reduced to only 26 members.
-The caucus has shifted left in recent years, adopting more liberal stances on social issues and aligning more closely with Democratic Party policies.
-The Coalition remains the most conservative grouping of Democrats in the house, broadly adopting socially liberal and fiscally conservative policies and promoting fiscal restraint, although some members retain socially conservative views.
-Currently, 10 House members are part of the Blue Dog Coalition.
+As of 2026, 10 House members are part of the Blue Dog Coalition.

+Also, since the 2020s, some conservative dissidents opposed to the MAGA movement and Trumpism likewise defected to become Democrats, such as George Conway and Olivia Troye.